phn/pytpm/doc/reference_tpm.rst

 +++++++++++++++++++++++++++++++++++++++++++++++

-The function ``m3v6`` returns a ``V6`` vector, obtained by multiplying the velocity and position components of the input ``V6`` vecctor with the input ``M3`` matrix.
+The function ``m3v6`` returns a ``V6`` vector, obtained by multiplying the velocity and position components of the input ``V6`` vector with the input ``M3`` matrix.

 .. autofunction:: m3v6